Consider strategies to improve job satisfaction

 Regardless of why you work, there are strategies that can help breathe new life into your job.
 For example:

 - Mentor a colleague.
-Once you've mastered a job, you may find it too routine.
+Once you've mastered a job, you might find it too routine.
 Helping a new team member or an intern advance his or her skills can restore the challenge and the job satisfaction you desire.

 - Expand your skills.
 If you're feeling bored, ask your supervisor about cross-training.
 Perhaps you could train for new or additional tasks.
 If your company is launching a new project, volunteer for the team.